roytang/blog/content/post/2025/01/2025-checklist/index.md

 | Cyberpunk 2077 | Steam | RPG |  |
 | Final Fantasy XVI | Steam | RPG |  |

 Lol so much stuff carried over.
 I'll just add a couple of random hopefuls!
-Honestly there were also a number of good RPGs released in 2024 that I haven't had a chance to try, not sure if I'll have time!
+Honestly there were also a number of good RPGs released in 2024 that I haven't had a chance to try, not sure how to find the time!

 #### TV